-Michigan House doesn’t extend gov’s virus emergency order
+GOP lawmakers reject Michigan’s virus order; Whitmer unfazed

 “The virus is here.
 It’s going to be here. … It’s time to let people go back to work.
 That’s all there is to it,” said Joni George, of Flushing.

 Some angry protesters — many without face coverings — entered the Capitol and demanded to be let onto the House floor, which is not allowed.
 The gallery was closed to the public to allow room for representatives and reporters to spread apart.
 Several demonstrators in the Senate gallery were openly carrying guns, which is legal in the Statehouse.
-One state senator said the armed men shouted at her, and several senators wore bulletproof vests for protection.
+One state senator said some armed men shouted at her, and several senators wore bulletproof vests for protection.

 Shanon Banner, a state police spokeswoman, estimated there were 400 to 700 protesters and said they were “peaceful” overall.
 People who did not wear masks or distance themselves were not issued tickets.
 One demonstrator was arrested for assaulting another protester.

-Whitmer, whom the public has supported in polling, on Wednesday rejected state Senate Republicans’ proposal for a pair of one-week extensions of the emergency in exchange for giving legislators a say in any future stay-at-home restrictions.
+Whitmer, whom the public has supported in polling, on Wednesday rejected Senate Republicans’ proposal for a pair of one-week extensions of the emergency in exchange for giving legislators a say in any future stay-at-home restrictions.

 Republicans want her to allow elective medical and dental procedures again and certainty on the date she plans to reopen the economy on a regional basis.
 Meanwhile, the governor has allowed some businesses, such as lawn-care companies and greenhouses, to resume operating.